Cross-linking cells for CUT&RUN

 • Transient chromatin interactions (such as acetyl-lysine reader proteins or remodeling enzymes).

-• Start with light cross-linking (0.1% formaldehyde, 1 min), which generally preserves signal without negatively impacting data.
+• Start with light cross-linking (0.1% formaldehyde, 1 min), which preserves signal without negatively impacting data.

-• If light cross-linking is not sufficient, moderate cross-linking (1% formaldehyde, 1 min) can be attempted with the caveat that it may reduce DNA yield.
+• If light cross-linking is not sufficient, moderate cross-linking (1% formaldehyde, 1 min) can be used with the caveat that it may reduce DNA yield.

-• Avoid heavy cross-linking conditions used for ChIP (>1% formaldehyde, 1-10 min) which is deleterious to both DNA yield and data quality.
+• Avoid heavy cross-linking conditions used for ChIP (>1% formaldehyde, 1-10 min), which negatively impacts CUT&RUN DNA yield and data quality.

 Source